 - Sleep.
 There’s no getting around this one.
 Chronically sleep-impaired people cannot live vital, vibrant, energetic lives.
 Ideally, go to bed at an early enough time that you awaken in the morning at least 90% of the time in advance of when an alarm would otherwise go off.
 Go to bed when Your unique body feels sleepy.
-And that may be 8:30pm.
+And that may be 8:30 pm.
 Practice sleep hygiene.
-Unfortuantely that television, email, smart phone, or other full-spectrum light exposure and any type of stressful activity (bill-paying, parenting debates, work, reading the News) in the full hour prior to bedtime IS affecting your sleep.
+Unfortunately, that television, email, smartphone, or other full-spectrum light exposure and any type of stressful activity (bill-paying, parenting debates, work, reading the News) in the full hour prior to bedtime IS affecting your sleep.
 Let your brain know in that hour that you Do want to wind down and prepare to sleep deeply.

 - Play.
 Seriously.
 So many of us behave as though there is a large prize at the end of life rewarding us for working as many hours as possible and checking off as many things as we can from our ubiquitous work to-do lists.
 Well, guess what?
 There’s not!
 Just perhaps instead some regrets and missed opportunities.
 What if we had a daily play to-do list?
 That we treated as More important than the work one?
 Savor life.
 Laugh.
 Play.
 Relax.
 Have fun.
 Don’t let your rejuvenating activities end up just being an hour or two of mindless TV each night.
 We were all five years old at one time.
 Revive what is Fun for you now.
 Allow time for it.
 Make time for it.